-- All students shall be properly groomed and attired when on school property or participating in school activities. - Students shall be dressed so they will not present a clear danger to health and safety; nor shall they be dressed in a manner which causes an interference with work or creates classroom or school disorder. - Students are not allowed to wear clothing that identifies, or could identify them, with a certain group or gang.
-Administrator may need to consult with their YRO to confirm their decision.
+- All students shall be properly groomed and attired when on school property or participating in school activities. - Students shall be dressed so they will not present a clear danger to health and safety; nor shall they be dressed in a manner which causes an interference with work or creates classroom or school disorder.
+Outfits should be tailored in such a manner that because of fit, design, color, texture, or inadequate coverage of the body does not create a classroom or school disruption as determined by the administration. - Students are not allowed to wear clothing that identifies, or could identify them, with a certain group or gang.
+Administrator may need to consult with their YRO to confirm their decision. - School officials reserve the right to determine if the county or school dress code is being violated AND to create additional policies to the school dress code.